 What is it?
 An easy three-hour cycling tour criss-crossing Chiang Mai's enigmatic Old City with pit stops at some of the district's most famous landmarks.

 Why go?
 Ready to get peddling?
-The flat, frangipani-shaded streets loaded with history make Chiang Mai's Old City perfect for a leisurely pedal.
+The flat, frangipani-shaded streets loaded with history make Chiang Mai's Old City perfect for a leisurely wheel about.
 Let Grasshopper Adventures steer you in the right direction, from the 1,000-year-old Tha Phae Gate to the City Navel and its bright white Buddha, then on to vibrant Somphet Market where you can pick up delicious fruits and vegetables.

 What is it?
 The oldest temple in town, dating back to the foundation of the city in 1296 under the reign of King Mengrai.

 Why go?
 Set amid peaceful gardens, this temple complex's most fascinating attraction is its elephant chedi – its enormous bell-shaped base seemingly supported by 15 life-size stone elephants.
 Elsewhere, the main ordination hall is a vision of carved teak, kaleidoscopic murals and tiered roofs, while one of the smaller worshipping halls contains a 10cm-tall crystal Buddha thought to have originated some 1,800 years ago.

 What is it?
 A flora-filled café, art gallery and lifestyle store.

 Why go?
 For the cake; red velvet, rainbow, chili chocolate and buttercream fairies all piled high on silver stands.
 Woo Café also serves a great selection of Thai and Western dishes – cobb salad, chicken with chili and chunky cashew nuts, creamy prawn noodle curry – and tip-top coffee.
 Pick up beautifully packaged herbs, spices, soaps and candles from the store.